Taggle: Combining Overview and Details in Tabular Data Visualizations: Related Work

-There are various specialized tabular visualization tools that use aggregation in tabular layouts. \textit{iHAT}~\cite{heinrich_ihat:_2012} aggregates amino acid sequences and associated metadata using the most frequent category or the average to represent aggregated items, depending on the data type.
-Holzhüter et al.~\cite{holzhuter_visualizing_2012} use the average for numerical values for aggregates.
+Various specialized tabular visualization tools use aggregation in tabular layouts. iHAT~\cite{heinrich_ihat:_2012} aggregates amino acid sequences and associated metadata using the most frequent category or the average to represent aggregated items, depending on the data type.
+Holzh{\"u}ter et al.~\cite{holzhuter_visualizing_2012} use the average for numerical values for aggregates.
 Both techniques employ transparency to communicate fidelity (the higher the variation in a cell, the higher the transparency), but neither addresses fidelity well.
-The \textit{Breakdown Visualization} technique by Conklin and North~\cite{conklin_multiple_2002} aggregates rows or columns of a table based on a pre-existing aggregation hierarchy.
+The Breakdown Visualization technique by Conklin and North~\cite{conklin_multiple_2002} aggregates rows or columns of a table based on a pre-existing aggregation hierarchy.
 Users can traverse the hierarchy and pivot through intersecting hierarchies.

-Pivot tables are another way of dealing with the analysis of large multidimensional data.
-They enable rotation, that is, pivoting of various data dimensions, and with use of data aggregation, such as sum, average, or count, they provide a quick data overview.
-Pivot tables are widely available in spreadsheet tools such as Excel and Google Sheets, and similar operations are available as part of libraries and programming languages used to create static tabular figures.
-Tableau~\cite{stolte_polaris:_2008} employs pivot table principles for constructing nested matrices, where each matrix can then be represented visually in different ways.
-While pivot tables are well suited to, for instance, summing up the sales figures of multiple departments, they do not commonly support more nuanced aggregations, such as histograms and box plots.

-Visual aggregation is often employed not only to minimize screen space, but also to provide additional contextual information.
-For example, tabular techniques such as LineUp~\cite{gratzl_lineup:_2013} and DataComb~\cite{polis_datacomb:_nodate} show histograms of column data atop each column, while \textit{WeightLifter}~\cite{pajer_weightlifter:_2017} shows histograms of items that were filtered out at the bottom of the table.
+The UpSet~\cite{lex_upset:_2014} technique aggregates items based on set memberships.
+It uses visualizations such as box plots for representing aggregated group statistics.
+In contrast to these techniques, Taggle provides the user with the flexibility to aggregate subsets of the table, while keeping details of other parts of the table visible in place.